 Many universities offer part-time job opportunities for international students to help them reap all the benefits of working while studying.
 It’s the ideal option for students since they can earn money working right on campus in their free time.
 The positions could be during term-time and/or during summer vacation when some professors seek research assistants and some university facilities like the library are still operating.
 Other possibilities include working in laboratories, computer labs, the gym, reception, cafeteria, or as a campus guide.

 Off-campus part-time jobs are also a great way to get out of your comfort zone and experience the world outside the university.
 There are many options for you to consider, you just need to decide what kind of experience you want to gain and the pay range you’re willing to work for.
-Popular part-time jobs for international students include working as a cashier with a pay ranging between £8-9 per hour, a delivery driver (£4-6 per delivery), assistant in retail stores (£8-9 per hour), library assistant (£10-12 per hour), or waitressing (£10-18).
+Popular part-time jobs for international students include working as a cashier with a pay ranging between £8-9 per hour, a delivery driver (£4-6 per delivery), assistant in retail stores (£8-9 per hour), Delivery driver, library assistant (£10-12 per hour), or waitressing (£10-18).

 Under the student visa rules, you can only undertake an internship during your university’s official vacation periods.
 Your employer should ask for an official academic calendar from the university’s website.